isc-projects/bind9/doc/dnssec-guide/recipes.rst

 Rollovers
 ~~~~~~~~~

-If you are signing your zone using a ``dnssec-policy`` statement, this
+If you are signing your zone using a :any:`dnssec-policy` statement, this
 section is not really relevant to you.
 In the policy statement, you set how long
 you want your keys to be valid for, the time
 taken for information to propagate through your zone, the time it takes